agupta231/cs2303-strings-and-structs/README.md

-# cs2303-strings-and-structs
+# CS2303 - Project 3

- Project 3 for Systems Programming
+See individual folders for the respective readmes